 Unfortunately, Eq.
-(7) does not produce a simple analytic expression for the cylinder torque in terms of the voltages and cylinder attitude, because of the 4×4 matrix inversion necessary to find the charge on each sphere.
-By a combination of analytic software manipulation of the equations as in Appendix A, and numerical fitting schemes, several simplifications can be made.
+7 does not produce a simple analytic expression for the cylinder torque in terms of the voltages and cylinder attitude, because of the 4×4 matrix inversion necessary to find the charge on each sphere.
+By a combination of analytic software manipulation of the equations, and numerical fitting schemes, several simplifications can be made.

 Assume first that both bodies have the same potential magnitude $\phi_2 = |\phi_1|$.
-Body 1 has a potential $\phi = \phi_1$ which can have either sign.
+Body 1 has a potential φ_1 which can have either sign.
 The tumbling body 2 is assumed to have $\phi_2 \ge 0$ without loss of generality.
-If this condition is satisfied, the expression for the torque $L = L_2$ can be separated into dependencies on the control voltage φ and cylinder rotation angle θ :
+If this condition is satisfied, the expression for the torque $L = L_2$ can be separated into dependencies on the control voltage φ_1 and cylinder rotation angle θ :